mbsa-tud/tsad_platform/README.md

 The process for adding models other than deep-learning models is as follows:

 1. **Add the training function call**: This step is only required if your model is semi-supervised or supervised (see [Learning type](#learningtype)).
  Go to the folder `tsad_platform > src > models_and_training > other` and open the file `train_Other.m`.
-To train your model, add your model name to the main *switch* statement, then call your training function and save the trained model in the `Mdl` variable:
+To train your model, add your model name within the main *switch* statement, then call your training function and save the trained model in the `Mdl` variable:

     ```matlab
     switch modelOptions.name